1. Students are expected to obey all local, state, and federal laws governing the possession, use, and distribution of alcohol.

 Third and additional offenses: $500

-Hookahs are not permitted in the residential facilities.
-Possession and/or use of a hookah in the residential facilities will be considered a violation of this policy and will result in confiscation of the hookah.
-When confiscated, hookahs will not be returned to their owner.
+Hookahs are not permitted on campus.
+Possession and/or use of a hookah on campus will be considered a violation of this policy and will result in confiscation of the hookah.
+If confiscated, hookahs will not be returned to their owner.

 Solicitation and Sales